 New mortgage: $850,000 at 2.375% with a monthly payment of $3,303.55.
 Principal portion of mortgage payment: $1,621.26.
 Interest portion: $1,682.29.
 I paid down a little over $130,000 in principal to qualify.

 Study this chart below.

-Notice the maximum my payment can go up is to $4,098 from $3,303.55 in the 6th year (1st year of adjustment). $4,098 is equivalent to a 2% interest rate hike to 4.375%.
 There's another 2% maximum increase in the seventh year, whereby my monthly payment rises to $4,955 based on 6.375%.
 Finally, the maximum lifetime interest rate increase is 5% from my initial base level, or 7.375%.

 This 2%/2%/5% lifetime interest rate increase is pretty standard for all ARM holders.
 In other words, there is no such thing as endless interest rate risk to ARM holders.
 Simply ask your bank what your interest rate caps are and your index, and margin e.g. LIBOR + 2.25%.

 The continued decline in rates for the past 35 years has been a boon for all homebuyers and homeowners.
-The market is softening now, but if you can find a good deal, can afford the payments, and know you plan to stay there for 10+ years, I'd rather get neutral inflation by buying than renting.
+The market is softening now.
+But if you can find a good deal, can afford the payments, and know you plan to stay there for 10+ years, I'd rather get neutral inflation by buying than renting.

-Here are five reasons why you shouldn't worry about hitting your interest rate caps:
+Reasons why you shouldn't worry about hitting your interest rate caps: